rondlite/reaction-docs/docs/architecture/decisions/0003-tutorial-deprecation-plan.md

 ## Context

-As of the October 2018 preview release of Reaction 2.0, many of the tutorials and guides no longer are the recommended method for: installing and running Reaction, customizing the user interface of the storefront of Reaction, customizing the schema for GraphQL and more.
+As of the October 2018 preview release of demand 2.0, many of the tutorials and guides no longer are the recommended method for: installing and running demand, customizing the user interface of the storefront of demand, customizing the schema for GraphQL and more.

 Readers need an easy way to find and distinguish between pre-2.0 and post-2.0 content.
 We want to reduce the number of broken links, and make sure people know that there is a more updated version of whatever document they are reading.